linux156/starter-academic/content/publication/conical-energies/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: To appear in Rev. Mat.
+publication: Appeared online in Rev. Mat.
 Iberoam.
-publication_short: To appear in Rev. Mat.
+publication_short: Appeared online in Rev. Mat.
 Iberoam

 abstract: "Let $\\mu$ be a Radon measure on $\\mathbb{R}^d$.
 We define and study conical energies $\\mathcal{E}(x,V,\\alpha)$, which quantify the portion of $\\mu$ lying in the cone with vertex $x\\in\\mathbb{R}^d$, direction $V\\in G(d,d-n)$, and aperture $\\alpha\\in (0,1)$.
 We use these energies to characterize rectifiability and the big pieces of Lipschitz graphs property.
 Furthermore, if we assume that $\\mu$ has polynomial growth, we give a sufficient condition for $L^2(\\mu)$-boundedness of singular integral operators with smooth odd kernels of convolution type."
 # Summary.
 An optional shortened abstract.